tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 new lstm model and (optionally) the lstm dawgs.
 This is a point for improvement in the future.
-The unicharset used for the lstm has to match the unicharset used to generate the `lstm-*-dawg` files, but doesn't have to match the unicharset for the inttemp and base tesseract dawg files.
+The unicharset used for the lstm has to match the unicharset used to generate the `lstm-*-dawg` files, but doesn't have to match the unicharset for the inttemp and base Tesseract dawg files.